yugabyte/yugabyte-db/docs/content/preview/drivers-orms/csharp/_index.md

     identifier: csharp-drivers
     parent: drivers-orms
     weight: 570
-isTocNested: true
-showAsideToc: true
----
+type: indexpage
-The following projects can be used to implement C# applications using the YugabyteDB YSQL API.
+---The following projects can be used to implement C# applications using the YugabyteDB YSQL API.

 ## Supported Projects